KernelDeimos/Serve.php/README.md

 What is Serve.php?
 ------------------

-Serve.php is a PHP microframework that can power the backend of any web-based application.
+Serve.php is a small PHP microframework that can power the backend of any web-based application.
+It is intended to be a smaller and "fresher" (it will receive core changes sooner) than the Framework.php microframework.